 Michelle Graham has extensive experience in the field of addictions and mental health.
-Clinical approaches used by Michelle to support her therapeutic approaches are Trauma Incident Reduction (TIR), which is an effective clinical treatment for trauma, Cognitive Behavioural Therapy (CBT), Mindfulness-Based Cognitive Therapy (MBCT), Mindfulness-Based Stress Reduction (MBSR), Motivational Interviewing and Solution Focused Therapy.
+Michelle currently works in private practice.
+Clinical approaches used by Michelle to support her therapeutic approaches are trauma incident reduction (TIR), which is an effective clinical treatment for trauma, cognitive behavioural therapy (CBT), mindfulness based cognitive therapy (MBCT), mindfulness based stress reduction (MBSR), motivational interviewing and solution focused therapy.
 Michelle did her clinical practicum at the Niagara Health System (NHS) within mental health.
 She has worked also in withdrawal management services at the NHS for six years.
 Michelle is currently pursuing her certification in MBCT at the Toronto School of Mindfulness Practices.
-At the agency, Michelle leads mindfulness groups for clients with anxiety, depression, substance use and ADHD.
+At the agency, Michelle also leads mindfulness groups for clients with anxiety, depression, substance use and ADHD.

 Sarah has over 10 years clinical experience working with clients across the life span, specializing in child and adolescent mental health in both acute care and outpatient settings.
 Sarah has been a vital part of the Qualia Counselling and teaching team since the clinic first opened.

-Karma is PhD candidate at the Faculty of Social Work, Laurier.
-Her dissertation research is exploring ecological ethics for therapy practice.
-She is a registered social worker and registered marriage and family therapist.
-Karma has been a practicing therapist since 1994, beginning her career as a group therapist for child, adolescent and adult survivors of childhood sexual abuse and supervisor of group therapy interns.
+Karma has been a practicing therapist since 1994, beginning her career as a group therapist for child, adolescent and adult survivors of childhood sexual abuse and a supervisor of group therapy interns.
 Since this time, she has practiced in the areas of adolescent eating disorders and adult mental health.
 Karma also practiced for 15 years at a child and family therapy program at a York Region teaching hospital.
-Currently, she is in private practice providing couple and family therapy and individual therapy to children, adolescents and adults.
-She is a part-time faculty member with the Canadian Association of Psychosocial Oncology and Renison University College, University of Waterloo, and has been an instructor with the Master of Social Work degree program at Laurier.
-She has also presented at numerous national and international conferences.
-Karma has provided supervision to students and therapy trainees and consultation to mental health professionals.
+Currently, she is in private practice providing family and individual therapy to children, adolescents and adults.
+She has studied all of the major models of therapy (including DBT, narrative therapy, CBT, IPT, EMDR, RLT and psychodynamic models) and uses an integrative, client-centred and evidence-informed approach with her clients.
+She also provides supervision and consultation services to mental health professionals and students.

 Jennifer is one of Qualia Counselling's leading cognitive behavioural therapists, specializing in CBT for children, adolescents and families and working within Indigenous communities.
 Jennifer holds a Bachelor of Applied Science, child, youth and family major, from the University of Guelph and a Master of Social Work degree and CBT certificate from Laurier.
 Additionally, Jennifer has a background in human development and has worked extensively alongside individuals with developmental disabilities, providing both individual and group support.
 Jennifer is also closely affiliated with Crane Lake Discovery Camp, where a wilderness therapeutic approach is used to reach at-risk youth with various mental health and behavioural challenges.
 Jennifer's passion for child and adolescent mental and developmental health has been a driving force in her social work career.